 Take a look at this detailed timeline for switching to Squeaky.

 A kilowatt hour (kWh) is a measure of how much energy you’re using.
 Honestly you’ don’t need to know more technical detail than that - as long as you know where to find out how many of them you used last year.

-Deemed rates (also known as out of contract rates) apply when you haven’t renewed your energy contract or switched supplier at the end of your contract period.
+Deemed rates (also known as out of contract rates) can apply when you haven’t renewed your energy contract or switched supplier at the end of your contract period.
 Typically they are extortionate!
-It's important to know when your contract ends and it’s time to switch, otherwise you could be paying double for your electricity if you roll over (ouch!).
+It's important to know when your contract ends and it’s time to switch, otherwise you could be paying double for your electricity (ouch!).